A Fact Sheet for Physicians

 Continuing psychotherapy for several months after remission of symptoms may help patients and families consolidate the skills learned during the acute phase of depression, cope with the after-effects of the depression, effectively address environmental stressors, and understand how the young person’s thoughts and behaviors could contribute to a relapse 1.

 Medication.
 Research clearly demonstrates that antidepressant medications, especially when combined with psychotherapy, can be very effective treatments for depressive disorders in adults 32.
 Using medication to treat mental illness in children and adolescents, however, has caused controversy.
-Many doctors have been understandably reluctant to treat young people with psychotropic medications because, until fairly recently, little evidence was available about the safety and efficacy of these drugs in youth.
+Many doctors have been understandably reluctant to treat young people with psychotropic medications because, until fairly recently, little evidence was available about the safety and efficacy of these medication in youth.

 In the last few years, however, researchers have been able to conduct randomized, placebo-controlled studies with children and adolescents.
 Some of the newer antidepressant medications, specifically the selective serotonin reuptake inhibitors (SSRIs), have been shown to be safe and efficacious for the short-term treatment of severe and persistent depression in young people, although large scale studies in clinical populations are still needed.
 So far, there are two controlled studies showing efficacy of fluoxetine and paroxetine, respectively 33,34.
 It is important to note that available studies do not support the efficacy of tricyclic antidepressants (TCAs) for depression in youth 35,36.